Old Charges, Statutes and New Constitutions

 The old time immemorial lodges of Scotland that worked under these statutes, were originally operative stonemasons lodges and as their minutes prove, they transitioned into speculative Freemasons lodges, over time.

 In Georgian England, Freemasonry was again reorganised and reconstituted.
-The four time immemorial lodges of London elected themselves into a Grand Lodge in 1717 and they adopted James Andersons Book of Constitutions in 1723.
+The four “Time Immemorial” lodges of London elected themselves into a Grand Lodge in 1717 and they adopted Rev. James Anderson’s Book of Constitutions in 1723.

 Revised by John Noorthouck (the rival of William Preston):